kgilds/getRealScripts/README.md

 Get-REAL-
 =========

-R Scripts and documentation for Get REAL program.
+The purpose of this repository is to house R Scripts and documentation for the  Get REAL! program.

+Data sources include girl survyes, parent surveys, teacher surveys and quarterly academic data.

+Girl surveys measure the Girl Scout Outcomes of Healthy Relationships, Academic Mastery, Academic Engagement.

 # Methodology